 The acting head of Afghanistan's Taliban-led government, Mullah Muhammad Hassan Akhund, has met in Kabul with representatives from Russia, China, and Pakistan, Taliban official Ahmadullah Muttaqi tweeted on September 21.

-Muttaqi also uploaded photos purportedly showing Russian envoy for Afghanistan Zamir Kabulov, Pakistan's Special Representative for Afghanistan Mohammad Sadiq Khan, and China’s special envoy to Afghanistan Yue Xiaoyong.
+Muttaqi also uploaded photos purportedly showing the Russian envoy for Afghanistan, Zamir Kabulov, Pakistan's Special Representative for Afghanistan Mohammad Sadiq Khan, and China’s special envoy to Afghanistan, Yue Xiaoyong.